 At the gateway, Kanna found no one except for the assistant, who was still busy with paperwork.
 Kanna shuffled quickly past her, wary that she might be asked another set of annoying questions, but the woman didn’t even look up.

 It was only once she came up to the threshold that she saw Goda coming around the corner of the stone fence.
 The priestess had been right: Goda had been wandering around—but she wasn’t alone.
 Walking beside her, clinging to her arm and talking to her animatedly, was Parama Shakka.
 Goda’s face was serious as usual, but she was nodding her head, glancing down at him with something that bordered on affection.
 Kanna felt her own face twitch involuntarily.
-She wasn’t sure why.
+She didn’t like what she was seeing at all, but she wasn’t yet sure what problem she had with it.

 When they both reached the gateway, Parama left Goda’s side to hand Assistant Finn a sheet of paper.